tinyplex/tinybase/site/demos/8_movie_database.md

 this method if we did.

-(Another easy, but interesting, exercise for the reader would be to use the Checkpoints API on the `sessionsStore` to create an in-app history stack for the pages viewed!)
+(Another easy, but interesting, exercise for the reader would be to use the Checkpoints API on the `viewStore` to create an in-app history stack for the pages viewed!)

 ### Application Header